-The Yosemite Firefall In Northern California Will Be Visible For Two Weeks Again This Year
+The Yosemite Firefall In Northern California Will Be Visible Again This Year

 It’s that time of year again!
 Yosemite National Park’s famous natural phenomenon, the firefall, will once again be making an appearance.
 Visitors can catch the firefall from mid-to-late February each year at sunset when the orange glow of the water creates the illusion of hot, molten lava flowing from the mountain.
 A strange phenomenon that has turned into a beloved tradition, this firefall in Northern California is something you have to see to believe.
-Interested in checking it out for yourself this year?
-Read on to learn about all of the details.
+Interested in learning more about what causes the Yosemite Firefall and how long it will last this year?
+Read on!

 Have you had the pleasure of seeing the Yosemite Firefall before?
 Tell us about your experience in the comments!
 Make the most of your time at Northern California’s extraordinary national park and take a look at these 7 Little-Known Things To Do On Your Next Visit To Yosemite.

 What are some little-known facts about Yosemite National Park?